Menu

 As mentioned above, all methods of laser hair removal involve dramatically reducing the size of unwanted hairs.
 As a result, the hair in fact is not permanently removed, but is significantly reduced in size to become so small that the hairs cannot be seen.
 The laser hair reduction is permanent, but in some cases, certain hairs may increase in size and regrow after a year or two.
 However, the regrown hairs are usually finer and more sparse than before.
 Patients may sometimes require “touch-up” sessions to remove regrown hairs.

 The price of laser hair removal will depend on the size of the treatment area(s).
 At our practice, we offer packages of laser hair reduction treatments at a discount so patients are not required to buy each session individually.
-Before beginning treatment, we will forward you our price schedule and will confirm the full cost of your programme at your an initial consultation and test dose.
 The cost of the test dose is £20.
-Please contact us to schedule an initial meeting.
+Please contact us for our price schedule and to arrange your initial consultation and test dose.